CDCgov/hubverse-annotator/README.md

 ## Background

-The `hubverse-annotator` (hereafter, annotator) is a Python `streamlit` application desired to aid the Short Term Forecasts (STF) team with weekly `pyrenew` HEW forecast production reviews.
+The `hubverse-annotator` (hereafter, annotator) is a Python `streamlit` application desired to aid CFA's Short Term Forecasts (STF) team with forecast reviews.

 The annotator is designed for: